Williams Family

 Below you can see where Money fits in the family tree.
 She was a daughter of my direct ancestor Josiah Frederick Williams and a sister to my direct ancestor James Harm Williams.

-Her sons, Percy Warner and Edwin Warner each donated large parks on the west side of Nashville.
-You can click on their names to see maps of the respective parks.
+You can click on their names above to see maps of the respective parks.

 Edwin and Percy Warner Parks, collectively known as “The Warner Parks,” are managed by the Metropolitan Board of Parks and Recreation of Nashville and Davidson County.